-The 2022 Annual Action Plan was authored by City of Great Falls Planning and Community Development Department staff.
-Other City departments were heavily involved either in attendance/guidance for input meetings or available for consultation in updating current City projects, particularly the Great Falls Housing Authority, Public Works, and Park and Recreation.
-Nonprofit service agencies, affordable housing service providers, and housing developers were heavily involved in the creation and fulfillment of past and current Consolidated Plan goals and are crucial to the further fulfillment of these goals during the 2022 program year.
+The 2023 Annual Action Plan was authored by City of Great Falls Planning and Community Development Department staff.
+Other City departments were heavily involved either in attendance/guidance for input meetings or available for consultation in updating current City projects, particularly the Public Works, and Park and Recreation Departments.
+The Great Falls Housing Authority, nonprofit service agencies, affordable housing service providers, and housing developers were heavily involved in the creation and fulfillment of past and current Consolidated Plan goals and are crucial to the further fulfillment of these goals during the 2023 program year.